progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

+### Ignorando archivos ###

-### Ignoring Files ###
+> Ignoring Files

+A menudo tendrás un tipo de archivos que no quieras que Git añada automáticamente o te muestre como no versionado.
+Suelen ser archivos generados automáticamente, como archivos de log, o archivos generados por tu compilador.
+Para estos casos puedes crear un archivo llamado .gitignore, en el que listas los patrones de nombres que deseas que sean ignorados.
+He aquí un archivo .gitignore de ejemplo:

-Often, you’ll have a class of files that you don’t want Git to automatically add or even show you as being untracked.
+> Often, you’ll have a class of files that you don’t want Git to automatically add or even show you as being untracked.
 These are generally automatically generated files such as log files or files produced by your build system.
 In such cases, you can create a file listing patterns to match them named .gitignore.
 Here is an example .gitignore file:

 	$ cat .gitignore
 	*.[oa]
 	*~

+La primera línea le dice a Git que ignore cualquier archivo cuyo nombre termine en .o o .a - archivos objeto que suelen ser producto de la compilación de código.
+La segunda línea le dice a Git que ignore todos los archivos que terminan en tilde (`~`), usada por muchos editores de texto, como Emacs, para marcar archivos temporales.
+También puedes incluir directorios log, tmp, pid, documentación generada automáticamente, etc. Configurar un archivo .gitignore antes de empezar a trabajar suele ser una buena idea, para así no confirmar archivos que no quieres en tu repositorio Git.

-The first line tells Git to ignore any files ending in .o or .a — object and archive files that may be the product of building your code.
+> The first line tells Git to ignore any files ending in .o or .a — object and archive files that may be the product of building your code.
 The second line tells Git to ignore all files that end with a tilde (`~`), which is used by many text editors such as Emacs to mark temporary files.
 You may also include a log, tmp, or pid directory; automatically generated documentation; and so on.
 Setting up a .gitignore file before you get going is generally a good idea so you don’t accidentally commit files that you really don’t want in your Git repository.

+Las reglas para los patrones que pueden ser incluidos en el archivo .gitignore son:

-The rules for the patterns you can put in the .gitignore file are as follows:
+> The rules for the patterns you can put in the .gitignore file are as follows:

+*	Las líneas en blanco, o que comienzan por #, son ignoradas.
+*	Puedes usar patrones glob estándar.
+*	Puedes indicar un directorio añadiendo una barra hacia delante (`/`) al final.
+*	Puedes negar un patrón añadiéndo una exclamación (`!`) al principio.

-*	Blank lines or lines starting with # are ignored.
+> *	Blank lines or lines starting with # are ignored.
-*	Standard glob patterns work.
+> *	Standard glob patterns work.
-*	You can end patterns with a forward slash (`/`) to specify a directory.
+> *	You can end patterns with a forward slash (`/`) to specify a directory.
-*	You can negate a pattern by starting it with an exclamation point (`!`).
+> *	You can negate a pattern by starting it with an exclamation point (`!`).

+Los patrones glob son expresiones regulares simplificadas que pueden ser usadas por las shells.
+Un asterisco (`*`) reconoce cero o más caracteres; `[abc]` reconoce cualquier caracter de los especificados entre corchetes (en este caso, a, b, o c); una interrogación (`?`) reconoce un único caracter; y caracteres entre corchetes separados por un guión (`[0-9]`) reconoce cualquier caracter entre ellos (en este caso, de 0 a 9).

-Glob patterns are like simplified regular expressions that shells use.
-An asterisk (`*`) matches zero or more characters; `[abc]` matches any character inside the brackets (in this case a, b, or c); a question mark (`?`) matches a single character; and brackets enclosing characters separated by a hyphen(`[0-9]`) matches any character between them (in this case 0 through 9) .
+> Glob patterns are like simplified regular expressions that shells use.
+An asterisk (`*`) matches zero or more characters; `[abc]` matches any character inside the brackets (in this case a, b, or c); a question mark (`?`) matches a single character; and brackets enclosing characters separated by a hyphen (`[0-9]`) matches any character between them (in this case 0 through 9) .

+He aquí otro ejemplo de archivo .gitignore:

-Here is another example .gitignore file:
+> Here is another example .gitignore file:

 	# a comment – this is ignored
 	*.a       # no .a files